jsore/notes/v2/python-crash-course/projects.md

 __Django's shell__

+Work with a project's data in a terminal session.
 Useful for testing and troubleshooting a project.
 Bring up the shell's interactive environment with `manage.py`

   ```
   (ll_env)…/learning_log$ python manage.py shell  # launches a Python interpreter